I just saw one of the funniest things I've seen in a long time, especially at the White House.

 Thank you, sir.

-Uh I wanted to uh make a point.
+I wanted to make a point.

-Three of my four combat tours have been over in that part of the world, and and the thing that I haven't heard people talking about that seems ridiculous, and why we need to deal with Iran now.
+And the thing that I haven't heard people talking about that seems ridiculous and why we need to deal with Iran now.

-Iran, while the Arabs hate the the Jews and the infidels, the Persians and Iran hate all three of us, and they're going to continue they hate the Arabs just as much, and they're going to continue to use the Arabs to keep us distracted from going in there to try to create problems everywhere else they can.
+And they're going to continue to use the Arabs to keep us distracted from going in there to try to create problems everywhere else they can.

-They don't care if the Arabs get killed and the Jews kill each other and and kill us in the mix.
+They don't care if the Arabs get killed and the Jews kill each other and kill us in the mix.

-They don't care about any of that because they want to re-establish the Persian Empire.
+They don't care about any of that because they want to reestablish the Persian Empire.

 And as long as they can keep us off fighting, the more of their enemies in the Arab world that die off, the stronger that makes them anyway.